Sindrex/kitnapper/README.md

  Other names that can be used:
  * Sadaharu (Gintama) ->
  * Kuro (Blue Exorcist) ->
- * Turbo Granny
+ * Turbo Granny (ghost in graveyard?
+After talking to all graves?)
  * Junji ito cats
  * Bakko (kaiju 8)
  * Kuraha (Noragami)
  * Jiji (Kiki)
  * Kyo (Fruit basket)

-* Crumbled path down to Shrine
-* Garves behind shrine -> Homages to own games and creations:
- * Games: Boolean, Snake Challenge, Eusford Mansion
- * Stories: Saiko + Shuujin, Aiden (+ Erin), Jake/Nick/Kim, Maclein/Nasha, Joshua/Kay, Vanessa/Keera Skye, Crowley/Rania
- *